stakater/stakater-workshop/docs/6-secret-management-in-saap/6-devworkspaces.md

 Read More at https://access.redhat.com/products/red-hat-openshift-dev-spaces

+## How to access

 A devworkspace is created automatically whenever a new user signs up as discussed in the previous section.

-## How to access

-In order to access your users devworkspace.
-Do the following steps:
+In order to access your users devworkspace, do the following steps:

 1. Find the URL to openshift console via forecastle and Login to the cluster.

     --- Add Image ---

 3. Open the search page from `Home > Search`, Click Resources and search `Devworkspace`.
 Select `Devworkspace` to show only `Devworkspace` resources.
-Make sure to change to sandbox project/namespace called `<TENANT_NAME>-<USER_NAME>-<DOMAIN_NAME>-sandbox` on the top e.g. if your are registered as rasheed@stakater.com, project name will be rasheed-rasheed-stakater-sandbox.
+Make sure to change to sandbox project/namespace called `<TENANT_NAME>-<USER_NAME>-<DOMAIN_NAME>-sandbox` on the top bar e.g. if you are registered as rasheed@stakater.com, project name will be `rasheed-rasheed-stakater-sandbox`.

     --- Add Image ---